 By Namit Arora

-On their way to China Town, they pass an area with red curtained massage parlors and hookers pacing the streets in tight clothes.
+On their way to China Town, they pass an area with red curtained massage parlors and hookers pacing the streets.
 They stop at a red light behind a BMW.
 A hooker approaches its curbside window, talks to the driver, and hops in.
 Ved notices Liz shaking her head in what appears to be disapproval.

 ‘You don’t need to tell me that,’ she says sharply.